AbdulSamad001122/db_designs/Parking System/Design_explanation.md

 From Rahul’s bike to Arjun’s VIP SUV, the system ensures every vehicle is handled efficiently from entry to exit while maintaining order, fairness, and smooth operations throughout the event.

-This design reflects a practical, scalable, and real-world-ready parking management solution.